 - The collector creates the appearance of a legitimate organization: he has stationery or business cards made, along with the collection can labels.
-He may rent a bare-bones (desk-and-telephone) office.
+He may rent a bare-bones (desk-and-telephone) office, and might even have a P.O.
+Box in place of the can labels, or even a website that can receive donations.
 At this level, he may also convince well-meaning innocents to do collecting for him.
 These tend to have a limited lifespan, although they may become the next stage:

 - The collector actually creates an organization.
 This level requires both accomplices and dupes.
 The office will be convincing, with accomplices playing secretaries and co-workers.
 Dupes may be employed as collectors or office help.
 The one place dupes will never be used is in any position where they have access to the bookkeeping records.